nullonerror/nullonerror.org/_posts/2023-12-01-executing-untrusted-code-in-serverless-environments-a-telegram-bot-for-running-c-and-c++-code-on-cloud-run.md

                 if result.returncode != 0:
                     return result.stderr

+                # Run it.
                 with open("a.out.wasm", "rb") as binary:
                     wasi = WasiConfig()
+                    # Store the output in a file.
                     wasi.stdout_file = "a.out.stdout"
+                    # Store the errors in a file.
                     wasi.stderr_file = "a.out.stderr"

                     config = Config()